aryx/xix/readme.txt

+Xix is Xix.

+This is the first fully recursive acronym.

-Plan 9 programs ported to OCaml.
+This repository contains mostly Plan 9 programs ported to OCaml.

-export ROOT=`pwd`
-export objtype=386
-ocamlrun ./bootstrap/mk depend
-ocamlrun ./bootstrap/mk